aifimmunology/MOCHA/README.md

 to qualify whether that region is differential accessible or not.

 In addition, an optional parameter (not shown above) allows the user to calcualte PDR (probability of detection rate) he probability of detecting a read (PDR) is a new metric we developed to qualify technical noise across samples.
 The PDR ( probability detection rate) is a technical measure defined to capture dropout rate in single-cell ATAC data to better qualify whether differential accessibility is a product of technical noise or true biological signal.
 It calculates this metric, for each group, by comparing the most open sample (highest lambda1) to the smallest sample (smallest N), by randomly downsampling cells of the most open sample (smallest N) and seeing how often was biological signal detected in that subsample.

+## <a name="example3"></a> Tutorial-4: Sample X Peak Matrix

+In order to summarize peak-calls for a given population, the code below can be used to create a sample X peak matrix that includes the union of all peaks (across samples), and includes the lambda1 measurement for each peak in which reads were observed across all patients.

+    # Here we generate the
+    # peak-sample matrix
+    # getting metrics for lambda1
+    # for each sample

+    cd14_samples <- peaks_by_sample[['CD14 Mono']]

+    create_peak_sampleMatrix(cd14_samples)

 # <a name="contact"></a> Contact